Drug and Drink Drive Behaviour Change Program (DDDBCP)

 ADAPT Drink Driver program was established in 2002 under the accreditation of Department of Health & Human Services (DHHS).
 We are one of many agencies approved by VicRoads to deliver the BCP in a number of areas in Victoria.

-We offer the Drink/Drug Drive BCP’s in Melbourne CBD, Ringwood, Croydon, Lilydale, Box Hill, Frankston, Dandenong, Wheelers Hill, Alexandra, Traralgon, Warragul, Leongatha & Geelong.
+Currently we offer all Drink/Drug Drive BCP’s online via ZOOM.
+Fronm February face to face resumes in Melbourne CBD, Ringwood, Croydon, Lilydale, Box Hill, Frankston, Dandenong, Wheelers Hill, Alexandra, Traralgon, Warragul, Leongatha & Geelong.

 At the time of booking your will be required to provide your driver’s license number.
 If you have received your letter from VicRoads, please bring that along to the session together with photo ID.